ivar-sw/ivar-sw/README.md

 I'm a software developer based in Sweden, focused on TypeScript, React and modern web architecture.
-I care a lot about UX and try to build solutions that are clean, accessible and actually pleasant to use.
+I care a lot about UX and try to build stuff that are clean, accessible and fun.

 ### 💻 Experience in